Skip to content

 The Roman Bílbilis, located some six kilometres from the city, was the first large city in the area, although settlement on the riverbank is documented as far back as the Celtiberian period, where the Muslim foundation took place and where the most important fortified complex of the medieval period was built, with not only an impregnable natural enclave, but also the spectacular defensive construction – whose toponym “castle of Ayyub” means “Job’s fortress” and from which the present city takes its name.
 The earliest records in Arabic sources date from the emirate of Muhammad I, between 852 and 886, when the fortress was transformed into a city.
 This documented fact will determine the characterisation of the defensive enclave defined by five castles (Doña Martina, La Peña, La Torre Mocha, El Mayor and El Real) and long stretches of walls that protected both the inhabited farmhouse and areas of countryside and orchards that are currently built up.

-After the Christian reconquest in 1120, the Christian city began to flourish, and in a short time it began to build, in a beautifully Muslim urban layout, a good number of civil and religious buildings in which the main style was Mudejar, conserving areas with an unquestionable Muslim and Jewish flavour, in the areas known as the Morería and the Judería.
+Following the Christian Reconquest in 1120, the period of the rise to power of the Christian city which in a short space of time began to rise, in an urban layout of beautiful design Muslim, a considerable number of civil and religious in which the dominant style was Mudejar, whilst retaining areas of undeniable flavour of Muslim and Jewish origin, in the areas known as the Morería and the Judería.

 It is the most important of the towns founded in the Jalón valley thanks to its strategic situation as a crossroads for communication routes and its privileged natural location.